shitcorp/discord-bot-dashboard/docs/GET_STARTED.md

 // ...
 client.on('ready', () => {

+  dashboard.run(client, {
-  dashboard.run(client, { port: your_open_port, clientSecret: process.env.CLIENT_SECRET, redirectURI: process.env.REDIRECT_URI}, oAuth);
+    port: your_open_port,
+    clientSecret: your_client_secrect,
+    redirectURI: your_redirect_uri
+  });
   //...

 });
 //...
 ````
+Also if you would like to see a full a working implementation of ``discord-bot-dashboard`` please follow [this](https://github.com/julianYaman/discord-bot-dashboard/blob/master/test.js) link.

 Now the dashboard can be used!
 Just restart your bot and try it out!
+If you want more configuration options please see [CONFIG.md](https://github.com/julianYaman/discord-bot-dashboard/tree/master/docs/CONFIG.md)